Rowntree Mackintosh Confectionery

-Rowntree Mackintosh Confectionery was a British company formed by the merger of Rowntree's and John Mackintosh Co.
+Rowntree Mackintosh plc (/ˈraʊntriː 'mækɪntɒʃ/ ROWN-tree-_-MAH-kin-taw-sh), trading as Rowntree Mackintosh Confectionery, was an English confectionery company based in York, England.
+It was formed by the merger of Rowntree's and John Mackintosh Co.
 The company was famous for making chocolate brands, such as Kit Kat, Aero and Quality Street.
 It was purchased by Nestlé in 1988, with products rebranded under its own brand.

 Rowntree Mackintosh Confectionery owned Mackintosh's former Halifax headquarters and factory.
 The factory is still in use, located next to Halifax railway station, for production of Quality Street and other confections.

 The former Rowntree's factory and headquarters were in York.
 Nestlé still operates in York with one of the world's largest confectionery factories and a global research centre for confectionery base.

 History

 Background

 In 1862, Rowntree's was founded at Castlegate, in York by Henry Isaac Rowntree, as the company manager bought out the Tuke family.
-In 1864 Rowntree acquired an old iron foundry at Tanners Moat for £1,000, and moved production there.
+In 1864 Rowntree acquired an old iron foundry at Tanner's Moat for £1,000, and moved production there.
 In 1869 the factory was staffed by 12 men.
 By 1869 Rowntree was in financial difficulties and his brother, Joseph Rowntree, joined him in full partnership, and H. I. Rowntree & Co was formally established.

 Rowntree had struggled to make a milk chocolate product of comparable quality or value to Cadbury's Dairy Milk.
 In 1927, the company began to market its fruit gums, and its pastilles from 1928, in the now familiar tube packaging.

 Rowntree entered the continental Europe market in the 1960s, establishing production facilities in Hamburg, Dijon, Elst and Noisiel.
 After Eights were launched in 1962.

 In 1969, the Rowntree board rejected a £37 million takeover bid from General Foods.
 That same year, Rowntree entered into a long-term agreement with Hershey whereby Hershey would produce Rowntree products under license in the US.
 Rowntree merged with John Mackintosh and Co in 1969, to become Rowntree Mackintosh.
 Mackintosh produced Rolo, Munchies, Caramac and Quality Street.